ramparvathaneni1/final-review/README.md

     # The command to start the server inside the container
     ```

-1. Add a `.dockerignore` file for files and folders we don't want to copy into the container:
+3. Add a `.dockerignore` file for files and folders we don't want to copy into the container:

-    ```
+    ```text
     node_modules
     npm-debug.log
     ```

-1. To build the image: `sudo docker build . -t frontend`. *Make sure you are running this build command from inside the `starter_todo_app/frontend` folder.*
+4. To build the image: `sudo docker build . -t frontend`. *Make sure you are running this build command from inside the `starter_todo_app/frontend` folder.*

     - The `-t` flag lets us tag the image so it's easier to find.

-1. To run the image in a container: `sudo docker run -d --name frontend-container -p 3000:3000 --network todo-app frontend`
+5. To run the image in a container: `sudo docker run -d --name frontend-container -p 3000:3000 --network todo-app frontend`

     - The `-p` flag defines the local port and the container port.
 These can be different.
     - The `--name` flag lets us name the container
     - `frontend` is the name of the image
     - To view the server logs remove the `-d` flag after `docker run`

-2. Go to `localhost:3000` in the browser.
+6. Go to `localhost:3000` in the browser.

 ## Debugging: To stop and remove all containers